The question reveals that there may be some gap in understanding the basics of Python’s regular expression library.

 Is this what you wanted?
 If not, read on:

 How to Match a Word in a String (Word Boundary \b)?

-So how can we fix the problem that an exact match of a word will also retrieve matching substrings that occur anywhere in the string?
+An exact match of a word will also retrieve matching substrings that occur anywhere in the string.

 Here’s an example: